mundyreimer/mundyreimer.github.io/_posts/2020-04-18-thermodynamics-agency-livingsystems.md

 <br/>

 It is key to note that these isolated pockets of internal and external environments are naturally created in the presence of thermal differences (and more broadly differences of things being more present in one area than another).
 These cells persist to the extent of metastability (a small disturbance won't erase their existence) and they also exhibit hysteresis or "lag" (which can be seen as a primitive form of physical *memory* for a system, in that the current system's state depends on its history).
-We can also call this a primitive self-loop if you will.
+And from this we will say that the system possesses a primitive form of *Identity*.
+We can also call this a primitive *self-loop* if you will.

 Now if you are creative enough you can begin to see this torus-like structure throughout nature.
 Whirlpools and cyclones for one.
 If you also look at it carefully, any dendritic or arboreal structure is also torus-like (from the side-ways perspective, similar to the cross-section of the boiling pot).
 Trees in a jungle, growing plants, blood vessels, river deltas, iron filings sprinkled around a magnetic dipole, droplets of ink in water, etc, are tori nested within tori (plural of torus).